 Enable-PSRemoting cmdlet can enable

-remoting on client and server versions of Windows on private, domain, and
+remoting on client and server versions of Windows.

 On server versions of Windows with private and domain networks, the

 Enable-PSRemoting cmdlet creates firewall rules that allow unrestricted

 remote access.
 It also creates a firewall rule for public networks that allows

 remote access only from computers in the same local subnet.
 This local subnet